Reference Architectures - Examples of Architectures - Zerto

 Consolidations & Migrations

-Where multiple sites are to be consolidated or migrated to the same target, this architecture can be used to streamline the process.
-This enables pre-migration testing and live migration times of just minutes.
+If you want to consolidate or migrate multiple sites to the same target, this architecture can be used to streamline the process.
+The architecture enables pre-migration testing and live migration times of just minutes.

 Testing & DevOps